metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

-- `authorization` (Attributes) Authorization header configuration to authenticate against the Docker API.Cannot be set at the same time as 'oauth2'. (see [below for nested schema](#nestedatt--spec--docker_sd_configs--authorization))
+- `authorization` (Attributes) Authorization header configuration to authenticate against the Docker API.
+Cannot be set at the same time as 'oauth2'. (see [below for nested schema](#nestedatt--spec--docker_sd_configs--authorization))
 - `basic_auth` (Attributes) BasicAuth information to use on every scrape request. (see [below for nested schema](#nestedatt--spec--docker_sd_configs--basic_auth))
 - `enable_http2` (Boolean) Whether to enable HTTP2.
 - `filters` (Attributes List) Optional filters to limit the discovery process to a subset of the available resources. (see [below for nested schema](#nestedatt--spec--docker_sd_configs--filters))
 - `follow_redirects` (Boolean) Configure whether HTTP requests follow HTTP 3xx redirects.
 - `host_networking_host` (String) The host to use if the container is in host networking mode.
-- `match_first_network` (Boolean) Configure whether to match the first network if the container has multiple networks defined.If unset, Prometheus uses true by default.It requires Prometheus >= v2.54.1.
+- `match_first_network` (Boolean) Configure whether to match the first network if the container has multiple networks defined.
+If unset, Prometheus uses true by default.
+It requires Prometheus >= v2.54.1.
-- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
-IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.
+- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain names that should be excluded from proxying.
+IP and domain names can contain port numbers.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
-- `oauth2` (Attributes) Optional OAuth 2.0 configuration.Cannot be set at the same time as 'authorization'. (see [below for nested schema](#nestedatt--spec--docker_sd_configs--oauth2))
+- `oauth2` (Attributes) Optional OAuth 2.0 configuration.
+Cannot be set at the same time as 'authorization'. (see [below for nested schema](#nestedatt--spec--docker_sd_configs--oauth2))
 - `port` (Number) The port to scrape metrics from.
-- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send toproxies during CONNECT requests.It requires Prometheus >= v2.43.0.
+- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send to proxies during CONNECT requests.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
-- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).If unset, Prometheus uses its default value.It requires Prometheus >= v2.43.0.
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
 - `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.
 - `refresh_interval` (String) Time after which the container is refreshed.
 - `tls_config` (Attributes) TLS configuration applying to the target HTTP endpoint. (see [below for nested schema](#nestedatt--spec--docker_sd_configs--tls_config))